-So just before I went, I made a list of want-to-meet-and-see and I ended up visiting a bunch of schools, teachers and healers.
+So just before I went, I made a list of want-to-meet-and-see and I ended up visiting a bunch of schools, teachers and healers in Thailand.
 Unfortunately, I couldn’t make (or force) myself to take any new courses or workshops, because I just couldn’t find anything that seemed interesting enough.

-Basically, it felt a bit like a waste of my time (and of my scarce money) having traveled to Thailand again.
-On the other hand—it confirmed to me of what I was already expecting secretly: there was nothing more to find.
+Basically, it felt a bit like a waste of my time (and of my scarce money) having traveled to Thailand once again.
+On the other hand—it confirmed what I was already expecting secretly: there was nothing more to find.